 We’re sure the coffee lovers of the world will unite in saying: any time.
 Well, perhaps not right before bedtime.
 But, waking up to a fragrant brew is simply the best way to start your day (preceded by some yoga, maybe).
 French press is perfect if you are looking for full-bodied and flavourful coffee.
 Since French press coffee contains a substantial 107mg of caffeine per 230ml cup, you’re sure to get a kick-start on a hazy morning.

-Sipping your French press coffee is an experience that should be savoured, not rushed.
+Sipping your French press coffee is an experience that should be savored, not rushed.

 Making a French press coffee: what you’ll need